Phoebe Buffay: Age

 Her age seemed to have differed throughout the series.
 In "The One with the Mugging", it is implied that Phoebe is older than Ross, seeing as she was fourteen when he was 12.
-This episode made her possibly the oldest in the group.
-In "The One with the Jellyfish" (Season 4), Phoebe states that she is twenty-nine, placing her birth in approximately 1968.
-However, in "The One Where They're Going to Party" (Season 4), Ross states he is also 29, which does not work with the previously mentioned two-year age gap.
-According to "The One with Frank Jr.", Phoebe was born on February 16; however, in Season 9 ("The One with Phoebe's Birthday Dinner") Phoebe's birthday is sometime in early November, since they could not make the reservations and the dinner had to be moved back to October 31.
-In "The One Where They All Turn Thirty" (Season 7), it is revealed that Phoebe was born a year earlier than she thought, believing she was 30 but was truly 31, which further adds to the inconsistency of her age throughout the show's run.
-Phoebe also tries on at least one occasion to manipulate the other friends into celebrating her birthday again within months of a previous birthday party.
+This implied that she was the oldest in the group.
+In season 4 episode "The One with the Jellyfish", Phoebe states that she is twenty-nine, placing her birth in approximately 1968.
+However, in "The One Where They're Going to Party", Ross states he is also 29 shortly after Chandler offered him a chocolate milk.
+According to "The One with Frank Jr." (season 3), Phoebe was born on February 16; however, in season 9 episode "The One with Phoebe's Birthday Dinner" Phoebe's birthday is sometime in early November, since they could not make the reservations and the dinner had to be moved back to October 31.
+In "The One Where They All Turn Thirty" (season 7), it is revealed that Phoebe was born a year earlier than she thought, believing she was 30 but was truly 31, which further adds to the inconsistency of her age throughout the show's run.